oxcompsoc/learntocode/session1/README.md

 print(my_favourite_number) # Prints 4
 ```

-Variable names in Python begin with a letter or an undersocre, followed by a sequence of letters, numbers, or underscores.
-Letters should be restricted to the latin letters (a-z) and (A-Z), though Python will allow you to use letters such as щ, Æ, ß, and most other Unicode characters (but please don't).
+Variable names in Python begin with a letter or an underscore, followed by a sequence of letters, numbers, or underscores.
+Letters should be restricted to the Latin letters (a-z) and (A-Z), though Python will allow you to use letters such as щ, Æ, ß, and most other Unicode characters (but please don't).
 One important restriction is that variable names cannot be the same as any of the **reserved** words in Python (also known as **keywords**), which are the following 35 words:

 | | | | | |
 |-|-|-|-|-|